We are always looking for bright,

 - A: If you apply to EE, select "Eric Pop"

-among the 3 faculty of interest.
-This will
+among the faculty of interest, and ideally list me #1.
+This

 "flag"

 your application for me in our system.
-If you apply to MSE or
+If you apply to a

 non-EE program, list me in your SoP,

-but keep in mind I usually do not see applications to departments
+but keep in mind I usually do not see apps to departments

 outside EE.
 Let me know what department you're applying to, if you